 Chickens need grit to be able to digest their food properly.
-They don’t have teeth to break down what they eat, so grit collects in their gizzard to help grind their food down.
-Grit doesn’t need to be fancy, and they may get some if they are free-range, but it’s always better to be safe and offer some free-choice grit to ensure everything runs smoothly.
+They do not have teeth to break down what they eat, so grit collects in their gizzard which helps grind their food down.
+Grit does not need to be fancy, and they may get some if they are free-range, but it is always better to be safe and provide grit for your flock.

-Sometimes the problem isn’t that your girls aren’t laying eggs, but that they’ve formed bad habits that keep you from getting their eggs.
+Sometimes the problem is not that your girls are not laying eggs, but that they have formed bad habits that keep you from getting their eggs.

-If a chicken hasn’t figured out how to use a nesting box or doesn’t feel safe in the nesting box, she may be laying her eggs in a different, "safer" location.
+If a chicken has not figured out how to use a nesting box, or she does not feel safe in the nesting box, she may be laying her eggs in a different, "safer" location.
 Look around for any quiet nooks or crannies that could be a temporary nest, and try placing a fake egg in the nesting box to show her that it is a safe place for her to lay.

-If a hen has gone broody, she’ll change her focus from laying eggs to protecting eggs and allowing them to hatch (even if they’re not fertilized).
-Try removing eggs quickly so she doesn’t get the chance to sit on them, block daytime access to the nesting boxes after she's laid her eggs, and, if necessary, put her in a cage for a few days without nesting material (though still access to food and water).
+If a hen has gone broody, she will change her focus from laying eggs to protecting eggs and allowing them to hatch, even if they are not fertilized.
+Try removing eggs quickly so she does not get the chance to sit on them.
+Block daytime access to the nesting boxes after she's laid her eggs, and, if necessary, put her in a cage for a few days without nesting material.
+Still give her access to food and water though.

-Chickens can eat their own (or others!) eggs for a couple of reasons—one may be a calcium deficiency.
-If that’s the case, try giving them crushed eggshells or oyster shells to increase their calcium.
+Chickens can eat their own, or other chicken's eggs for a couple of reasons.
+One being a calcium deficiency.
+If that is the case, try giving them crushed eggshells or oyster shells to increase their calcium.
 Another reason might be boredom.
-Collect eggs promptly so they’re not tempting, raise nesting boxes above eye level, and make sure they get plenty of time in their runs or free-ranging to keep them occupied.
+Collect eggs promptly so they are not tempting, and make sure they get plenty of time in their runs or free-ranging to keep them occupied.

-Finally, there are some things you can’t prevent that will decrease your chickens' egg production.
+Finally, there are some things you cannot prevent that will decrease your chickens' egg production.

-Even though most chickens will live 5-8 years, their egg production will drop as they age.
+Even though most chickens will live 5-8 years their egg production will drop as they age.
 Most breeds will peak around 2 years, and then drop off sharply.
-If you have the space, introducing younger birds as your others age, will help keep overall egg production steady.
+If you have the space, introducing younger birds as the others age will help keep overall egg production steady.
 It is most common for hens to start laying eggs around 5 months, but this can vary depending on the breed.

-Around 18 months (and often during the fall), your birds will molt—lose their feathers and grow new ones.
+Around 18 months, and often during the fall, your birds will molt.
+Which means they will lose their feathers and grow new ones.
 For 8-16 weeks, their bodies will be focused on producing feathers, not eggs.
 Feathers are composed of around 85% protein so the majority of your chicken's energy is used to replace lost feathers.
 To help speed up the process you can give your chickens additional protein.